novoalab/Best_Practices_dRNAseq_analysis/README.md

-# Best Practices for Direct RNA Sequencing Analysis
+# Best Practices for the Analysis of Oxfor Nanopore Direct RNA Sequencing Data

 ## Pre-requisites